sveltejs/kit/documentation/docs/80-adapter-api.md

 	};
 }
 ```

+The types for `Adapter` and its parameters are available in [types/config.d.ts](https://github.com/sveltejs/kit/blob/master/packages/kit/types/config.d.ts).

 Within the `adapt` method, there are a number of things that an adapter should do:
 - Clear out the build directory